 Since the beginning of time, people and animals have instinctively cared for one another, even when they weren’t biologically related or the same species.
 Although “adoption” didn’t officially exist until much later, the practice got its roots from ancient times.
+When did adoption start?
 Here is a look at how adoption began and how it has evolved over the years.

 So how did adoption become what it is today?
 Check out this timeline:

 - 1851 – The first modern adoption law, the Massachusetts Adoption of Children Act, is passed in the United States.